How to make a guide on Instagram

-Tap a cover to view the collection.
+Tap a cover to view the guide.

-In the end of this article, you will see more examples of how Instagram guides look and how to use the feature.
+At the end of this article, you will see more examples of how Instagram guides look and how to use the feature.

 There are four ways to post Instagram guides.
 The usual is tapping the plus from your profile page.

 Three other ways to get to the menu are:

 - Tapping the plus in the tab.
 But you can see it only if you already posted at least one guide.